department-of-veterans-affairs/vets-design-system-documentation/src/_components/list.md

 {% include component-example.html alt="List of documents filed in VA.gov." file="/images/components/list/documents-filed.png" caption="An example of a list of documents filed with the VA." class="x2" %}

 ## Content considerations

 {% include content/unordered-list.md %}

+<a class="vads-c-action-link--blue" href="{{ site.baseurl }}/content-style-guide/bulleted-lists">Refer to the Content style guide for additional guidance for unordered lists</a>

 ## Accessibility considerations